GEmilioHO/scRNSseqSneddon/README.md

 # scRNSseqSneddon
-scRNA-seq analysis of different embryonic stages of the pancreas using the [Sneddon dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE101099).<br/>
+scRNA-seq analysis of different embryonic stages of the mouse pancreas using the [Sneddon dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE101099).<br/>
 The analysis was performed using Scanpy and Scanorama for batch correction and integration.

 ## Content